Kindmark/modorganizer2-separator-generator/README.md

 > python interface.py
 > ```
 > Note: There is also an executable `run.sh` file that does this, if you prefer double-clicking.
+>
+> Unfortunately, I've yet to figure out how to create an executable file for Linux.<br>
+> If you prefer one, you can download the [release](https://github.com/Furglitch/ModOrganizer-SeparatorGenerator/releases) and run it with [Wine](https://www.winehq.org/)

 ## Settings
 Any changes you make in the settings menu can be saved with the click of a button.</br>